Index Initialisers (C# 6)

 Want to learn about other C# 6 features?
 Check out the full list of articles & source code on GitHub

-C# 6 adds in a new feature which is called Dictionary Initialisers or Index Initialisers, because of how they work internally.
-In fact, the C# team can’t get it straight with roadmap page referring to dictionary while the feature description document, referring to index.
-While we wait for the name to be decided, what is an index initialiser and how does it work internally?
+C# 6 introduces a new feature called Dictionary Initialisers or Index Initialisers, depending on how they function internally.
+Even the C# team isn’t consistent—the roadmap page](https://github.com/dotnet/roslyn/wiki/Languages-features-in-C%23-6-and-VB-14) refers to them as "dictionary," while the [feature description document calls them "index."
+Until the name is settled, what are index initialisers, and how do they work internally?

-Note: This is based on VS 2015 CTP 6 and thus may change.
+Note: This is based on VS 2015 CTP 6 and may change.

-In C# 2 the only way we could add to a collection was with the methods provided by the collection, normally add.
-For example, below we are adding to a dictionary and an list using the C# 2 way.
+In C# 2, the only way to add items to a collection was by using the collection’s built-in methods, typically Add.
+For example, below we add items to a dictionary and a list using the C# 2 approach.

 public static void CSharp_Two_Dictionary()